Paganiniana/infront-of-me/README.md

 - Google's [gcloud utility](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine), signed in, with appropriate IAM permissions
 - A Firebase Admin [SDK Key](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments)

+After that, you ***should*** be able to simply run the following!

 ```bash
 npm run test
 ```

+After that, to test the endpoint, try using the test scripts found in `/backend/tests/scripts/`.

 #### OpenAI